prtkgpt/questdb.io/blog/2020-04-02-using-simd-to-aggregate-billions-of-rows-per-second.md

 Metadata file format has been changed to include a new flag for columns of type symbol.
 It is necessary to convert existing tables to new format.
-Running the following sql: `repair table myTable` will update the table metadata.
+Running the following SQL: `repair table myTable` will update the table metadata.

 #### What is new?